Follow a manual added linkFollow a manual added link

 Welcome to Cranfield Astronomical Society.

-Our regular weekly meetings are Thursday evenings.
+Our regular weekly meetings are Tuesday evenings.
 To receive the information to join the events, please join using the registration link.

 Our main communication is through emails to registered members.
 Our Facebook, Twitter and WhatsApp are also channels used by the community.